Blue Book allows for more accurate estimates for out-of-network insurance plans.

 - As claims are received, users enter the allowed fee from the EOB into the claim.

-Blue Book Feature: There are three options when estimating fees for out-of-network insurance plans.
-Select your desired method from the list.
+Blue Book Feature: There are three options when estimating fees for a Category Percentage Insurance Plan.
+Select the desired method from the list.
 See below for details.

 - None: (default) This method requires users to manually create out-of-network fee schedules for accurate insurance estimates.